 Results:

 Eighteen studies including 375 patients fulfilled our criteria, with mainly rectal and gynaecological cancer participants.
-Only three studies having a follow-up greater than two years.
+Only three studies had a follow-up greater than two years.
 Six surgical interventions were identified.
 Mesh reconstruction and breast prosthesis were associated with low rates of small bowel obstruction (SBO), enterocutaneous fistulas and perineal hernia.
 Findings for myocutaneous flaps were similar however they were associated with high rates of perineal wound complications.
 Omentoplasty was found to have a high perineal wound infection rate (40%).
 Obstetric balloons were found to have the highest rates of perineal wound dehiscence and SBO.
 Silicone expanders effectively kept small bowel out of the pelvis though rates of pelvic collections remained high (20%).

 Conclusion: